EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Experiments

+In particular, we exploit the methodology based on aggregation with exponential weights developed in Section~\ref{subsec:rejectionratesmultihead} to specify the rejection rates.

+Following the protocol from Section~\ref{subsec:rejectoptionlearning}, EERO is applied to the ConvNext architecture using the ImageNet dataset.
+The model is adapted with auxiliary heads -- See Appendix~\ref{app:details} for details on extra computational cost induced by training the auxiliary heads.
+The training is based on pretrained weights and a sum of cross-entropy losses from various exits.
+For complete hyperparameter details, refer to Appendix Tables~\ref{table:basic-setup} and~\ref{table:training-parameters}.

-As in Section \ref{subsec:eeroonehead}, we plot the results for the different heads and for different computation budgets in Figure~\ref{fig:convnext_acc}.
-We can notice several similar trends already observed on the Cifar-100 dataset.
-We can observe that our proposed multiple heads approach (blue curve) improves on the trade-off of the different exits used independently (black dots).
-Regarding the accuracy of the auxiliary heads alone, placing an exit further in the model does not necessarily result in a better accuracy.
-Lastly, the oracle shows a great potential in combining these different exits, reaching a final accuracy of 89\% which is comparable to the state-of-the-art on ImageNet and with only 60\% of the budget used by the original ConvNext.
+We plot the results for the different heads and for different computation budgets in Figure~\ref{fig:convnext_acc}.
+Several observations can be made.
+First, we highlight an interesting phenomenon: for a given budget, our proposed multiple heads approach (Blue curve) improves the accuracy from the different exits used independently (black cross).
+Such observation confirms our statement in Theorem~\ref{thm:OracleInequality}.
+Moreover, regarding the accuracy of the auxiliary heads alone, placing an exit further in the model does not necessarily result in a better accuracy when the model is not tuned for early exit.

-We further check the budget used by our model in Figure~\ref{fig:budget_check} and show that our methodology respects the allowed budget by always being inferior or equal to it, validating our theoretical result from Proposition \ref{propo:EmpiricalRejectionRate}.
-On some budget, The gap between the allowed budget and the actual consumption suggests that a better accuracy could be obtained.
+We further check the budget used by our model in Figure~\ref{fig:budget_check} and show that our methodology respects the allowed budget by always being lower or equal to it, validating our theory from Proposition~\ref{propo:EmpiricalRejectionRate} and Theorem~\ref{thm:controlBudgetheadl}.
+On some budgets, the gap between the allowed budget and the actual consumption suggests that a better accuracy could be obtained.
+We also found that the rejection rates $\hat{\varepsilon}^{\ell}$ behave as expected as for example lower budgets favor early heads, and heads with higher risk $\hat{R}^{\ell}$ have lower values, thus decreasing their likelihood to be selected for the final classification score as depicted on Figure~\ref{fig:epsilon_aggreg}.
+(See also Appendix~\ref{app:numerics}).

-To illustrate how $\boldsymbol{\varepsilon}$ is evolving we provide Table~\ref{epsilon_table} in Appendix with different budget which range from a tight budget, where we have to focus more on the first heads to a more permissive one which allow using the latest heads.
-Lastly, by inspecting the $\hat{\boldsymbol{\varepsilon}}$ values, we noted that our procedure effectively exploits the information from the Risks $\hat{R}^{\ell}$ to better calibrate the probabilities of classifying \emph{i.e.,} heads which do offer the best accuracy will be used more often as Early Exits.